Dark-Knight-Rises/Logseq/pages/Operating System.md

 		- A process in which data is temporarily gathered to be used and executed by a device, program or the system.
 It is used with printing.
 When different applications send output to the printer at the same time, spooling keeps these all jobs into a disk file and use them accordingly to the printer
 	- What is Starvation?
 		- It is a Resource management problem.
 In this problem, a waiting process does not get the resources it needs for a long time because the resources are being allocated to other processes.
+		- {{cloze Aging}} is a technique used to avoid starvation in the resource scheduling system.
+-